dvberkel/une-architecture/README.md

 Presentation Ceci n'est pas une architecture
 =========================

-Exposition of a alternative architecture to layers
+Exposition of an alternative architecture to layers